Blocks for Which Sample Time Is Not Recommended

 -1 on blocks such as the Gain,

-transition to be implicitly mixed with block algorithms.
-This mixing can often lead to
+sample rate transition to be implicitly mixed with block algorithms.
+This mixing can

 In most modeling applications, you specify rates for a model on the boundary of your system instead of on a block within the subsystem.
 You specify the system rate from incoming signals or the rate of sampling the output.
 You can also decide rates for events you are modeling that enter the subsystem as trigger, function-call, or enable/disable signals.
 Some global variables (such as Data Store Memory blocks) might need additional sample time specification.
 If you want to change rate within a system, use a Rate Transition block, which is designed specifically to model rate transitions.